Agheb/PyRunnerGame/Readme.md

         - draw to an own surface, not the main screen
             - blit your surface to the main screen from the main through the RenderThread
                 - the main function has to be able to get your screen from your class
-            - make sure your surface is resizable/exchangable if the screen/window size changes
+            - make sure your surface is ~~resizable/exchangable if the screen/window size changes~~ working with different resolutions
-                - I might remove the resize window feature and add the resolution selection in windowed mode
+                - ~~I might remove the resize window feature and add the resolution selection in windowed mode~~
-                - this would ensure that the screen resolution doesn't change if the game is running
+                - this ~~would~~ ensures that the screen resolution doesn't change if the game is running (restarts on resolution change)
 - [ ] package things up to deploy @wankmueller
     - [ ] maintain Python 2.7 compatibility @all